5.1 Institutional frameworks and principles, and role of official statistics (EFTA)

 European Statistical Training Programme

 EFTA attaches great importance to quality and comparability of European statistics and therefore supports Eurostat in the design and implementation of an ambitious European Statistical Training Programme (ESTP).
-In 2011, the EFTA Secretariat will fund the organisation of three ESTP courses respectively on Business registers (Norway), Data analysis and data modelling (Switzerland) and Survey methodology and sampling techniques (Switzerland).
+In 2012, the EFTA Secretariat will fund the organisation of three ESTP courses respectively on Geographic Information Systems (Norway), User-friendly dissemination of statistics (Norway), and Data analysis and data modelling (Switzerland).
 These courses are provided by EFTA National Statistical Institutes and open for participation of statisticians from EFTA and EU Member States.
 In return, EFTA statisticians will be invited to participate in all ESTP courses supported and financed by the European Commission (Eurostat).
 Other applicants may be admitted to the courses depending on the availability of places.

 5.7 Technical cooperation and capacity building programmes (EFTA)